Rocker Bono named Glamour magazine's first 'Man of the Year'

-NEW YORK Irish rock star Bono is getting a new accolade - Glamour magazine's first Man of the Year.
+NEW YORK (Reuters) - Irish rock star Bono is getting a new accolade - Glamour magazine's first Man of the Year.

 The U.S. women's magazine announced on Tuesday that the U2 frontman and humanitarian will be the first man in its 36-year history to be honored along side its annual Women of the Year list.